AlibabaCloudDocs/gpdb/intl.en-US/User Guide/Operations of JSON data.md

 # Operations of JSON data {#concept_osb_pxy_52b .concept}

 The JSON type has become the standard data type of the Internet and the Internet of Things \(IoT\).
 You can view the specific protocols at the [JSON Official Website](http://www.json.org/).
 PostgreSQL supports JSON well.
-HybridDB for PostgreSQL also supports the JSON data type based on the PostgreSQL syntax.
+AnalyticDB for PostgreSQL also supports the JSON data type based on the PostgreSQL syntax.

-This document introduces the basic operations and supported objects of the JSON data in HybridDB for PostgreSQL, including [checking compatibility](#check), [converting strings to JSON](#), [internal data types](#datatype), [operators](#operator), and [functions](#function).
+This document introduces the basic operations and supported objects of the JSON data in AnalyticDB for PostgreSQL, including [checking compatibility](#check), [converting strings to JSON](#), [internal data types](#datatype), [operators](#operator), and [functions](#function).
 In addition, some [usage examples](#code) are provided for your reference.

 ## Check whether the current version supports JSON {#check .section}

-Start a HybridDB for PostgreSQL instance, and run the following command to check whether the current version supports JSON or not:
+Start a AnalyticDB for PostgreSQL instance, and run the following command to check whether the current version supports JSON or not:

 ```
 => SELECT '""'::json;